peppahjackk/svg-tutorial/plan.md

   - Illustrator
     - If you need to separate paths, make changes
     1. Select paths (object -> compound path -> release as needed)
+    2. Lower layer will appear on top
-    2. Ensure units are set to pixels
+    3. Ensure units are set to pixels
-    3. File -> Export As
+    4. File -> Export As
       - Styling
       - Font
       - Uncheck minify/responsive